WadhwaniAI/cough-against-covid/setup/README.md

 mkdir projects; cd projects;
 git clone git@github.com:WadhwaniAI/cough-against-covid.git
 ```
+> For internal testing, please switch to branch `pb/test-no-lfs` to continue.

 * **Pull required docker image**: Note that this might change depending on whether this image works.
 For a CPU-only machine, run:
 ```bash